 On Friday morning, before the blessed storm called “weekend” has hit, I knew I had to make a huge pot of something wholesome to help us survive this storm we call in Americas “a dream life”.
 It is basically a race of being everywhere at same time while buying everything you can.
 I usually try to opt out of this Canadian tradition as much as I can, but this weekend I couldn’t and frankly didn’t want to.
 Honestly, how can weekends of a young family be considered relaxing?!
 What a bunch of BS LOL.

-I made this tex mex rice and beans with affordable organic jasmine brown rice I recently so happily found in Superstore’s ethnic aisle, my cooked black beans I recently remade again, a package of going bad organic mini zucchini from Mexico via Costco and frozen Costco corn.
+I made this tex mex rice and beans with affordable organic jasmine brown rice I recently so happily found in Superstore’s ethnic aisle, black beans (learn how to cook dried beans), a package of going bad organic mini zucchini from Mexico via Costco and frozen Costco corn.
 The result was amazingly tasty almost one pot vegetarian Mexican rice and beans, kinda.
 You can add chicken, I just don’t have any.
 I have a deep freezer full of venison and salmon that I need to use up, so I try not to buy chicken.
-Ugh, those damn money saving Ukrainian genes.
+Ugh, those darn money saving Ukrainian genes.

 This rice dinner is so easy to make, I was chatting with a friend in my kitchen while cooking this tex mex rice.
-I honestly never been to a tex mex restaurant so popular in the US so can’t vouch how authentic this Mexican rice is, but I think I got the idea.
-Main thing is that it is healthy, tasty, cheap and easy!!!
+I have never been to a tex mex restaurant so popular in the US so can’t vouch how authentic this Mexican rice is, but I think I got the idea.
+Main thing is that it is healthy, tasty, cheap and easy!
 Chock full of vegetables too – healthy Mexican food.
 You could add in cheese, crushed tortilla chips, cilantro, green onions, jalapeño, avocado.
-Sky is the limit with the tex mex.
+Sky is the limit with the tex mex – sweet potato skillet, butternut squash noodles and spaghetti squash boats.

 I paid only $4 for this organic jasmine brown rice.
 We all loved it way more than long brown rice because it is fluffier and doesn’t stick together, each grain is separate and the house smelled like the most authentic Thai restaurant.
 I decided that I will trust the USDA organic seal on this one.
 I still can’t buy anything from China though.